 - Use Sunscreen: The sun can be intense at this altitude, even if it’s cloudy.
 Protect your skin and don’t forget a hat, sunglasses, and lip balm either.

-- Be Sure To Have Travel Insurance: Don’t even consider this trek without having travel insurance.
+- Be Sure To Have Travel Insurance: Don’t consider this trek without having travel insurance.
 We use World Nomads as we find it to have the best coverage and price combination.
 Let them cover your Peruvian hospital bill if anything bad happens.
 Some travel insurances don’t let you start a policy if you’re in the middle of your trip, but World Nomads does.
 So even if you’re reading this from Peru, get a quick quote here (takes 1 minute), and you can have a policy starting tomorrow.
 Easy as that.
 Get covered.

 Where To Next?